guustavomc/Pokedex-JSON/README.md

     mvn clean package

+2. Run

+mvn spring-boot:run

-2. Containerizing the App with Docker
+3. Containerizing the App with Docker

 First, we package our Java application into a Docker container.